acordobav/multiplier_architectures/README.md

 | Segmentada   | 3.271                    | 305,72MHz     | 6                | 5380      | 245      |
 | Booth        | 3.099                    | 322,68 MHz    | 64               | 169       | 265      |

+</h4> <hr style="border: 1px solid #000;"/>

 ## Inteligencia Artificial

-## Segmented Multiplier
-En el caso de la arquitectura del Segmented Multiplier, herramientas de Inteligencia Artificial fueron utilizadas para comprender posibles soluciones al desafío de sumas parciales profundas, así como patrones de prueba para realizar testbenchs más robustos.
+Las herramientas de Inteligencia Artificial fueron utilizadas para comprender posibles soluciones al desafío de sumas parciales profundas en el caso de la arquitectura segmentada.
+Asimismo, se hizo uso de estas herramientas para la generación de bancos de prueba y patrones de estos, para realizar testbenchs más robustos.

-Prompt utilizados:
+Ejemplos de prompts utilizados:

 - In a segmented architecture I have a deep partial sum of products, which needs to be improved to meet the timing constraints.
 I have come with the idea of a reduction tree to simplify the deep partial sum.
 Which benefits can be obtained by using this approach on the timing?
 - While developing a Multiplier 64x64 in Verilog, I need to produce a TB that verifies that the multiplier is working as expected.
 Can you please give me examples of patterns, max and min values to be tested to make a robust TB?
 No code needed.

+</h4> <hr style="border: 1px solid #000;"/>

 ## Información general